simonmichael/hledger/doc/manual.md

 \                                  \
 `tag:REGEX[=REGEX]`                match by [tag](#tags) name, and optionally also by tag value.
 \                                  Note a `tag:` query is considered to match a transaction if it matches any of the postings.
-\                                  Also remember that postings inherit all of their parent transaction's tags.
+\                                  Also remember that postings inherit the tags of their parent transaction.

 \                                  \
 `not:`                             before any of the above negates the match.